kakkargaurav/Gmail-Attachment-Downloader/README.md

 # Gmail Attachment Downloader

-A Python application that downloads all attachments from Gmail messages using the Gmail API.
+A Python application that downloads all attachments from Gmail messages and converts emails to PDF using the Gmail API.
 The application can run locally or in a Docker container with environment variable configuration.

 [![Docker Build and Push](https://github.com/USERNAME/gmail-downloader/actions/workflows/docker-publish.yml/badge.svg)](https://github.com/USERNAME/gmail-downloader/actions/workflows/docker-publish.yml)
 [![Container Registry](https://ghcr.io/USERNAME/gmail-downloader)](https://github.com/USERNAME/gmail-downloader/pkgs/container/gmail-downloader)